 In 1985, MSU Alumni Association Executive Director Chuck Webb attended an alumni directors’ conference.
 There he saw a “Bucky Badger” table tent produced by the University of Wisconsin.
 Webb brought a sample back to East Lansing and asked Alumni Association Graphic Designer Dave Giordan to create a Spartan version.
 Giordan was to draw a muscular Sparty in full body armor.
 Based on this design, Sparty table tents were produced for use at alumni events and became a treasured keepsake.

-Since the current mascot was introduced in 1989, the MSU Alumni Association has had the honor of overseeing the Sparty Mascot Program.
+Since the current mascot was introduced in 1989, the MSU Alumni Office has had the honor of overseeing the Sparty Mascot Program.